Sleep and learning

 Multiple hypotheses explain the possible connections between sleep and learning in humans.
 Research indicates that sleep does more than allow the brain to rest; it may also aid the consolidation of long-term memories.

 REM sleep and slow-wave sleep play different roles in memory consolidation.
 REM is associated with the consolidation of nondeclarative (implicit) memories.
-An example of a nondeclarative memory would be a task that we can do without consciously thinking about it, such as riding a bike.
-Slow-wave, or non-REM (NREM) sleep, is associated with the consolidation of declarative (explicit) memories.
+An example of a nondeclarative memory would be a task we can do without consciously thinking about, such as riding a bike.
+Slow-wave, or non-REM (NREM) sleep, consolidates declarative (explicit) memories.
 These are facts that need to be consciously remembered, such as dates for a history class.

 Increased learning

 Popular sayings can reflect the notion that remolded memories produce new creative associations in the morning, and that performance often improves after a time-interval that includes sleep.
 Current studies demonstrate that a healthy sleep produces a significant learning-dependent performance boost.
 The idea is that sleep helps the brain to edit its memory, looking for important patterns and extracting overarching rules which could be described as 'the gist', and integrating this with existing memory.
 The 'synaptic scaling' hypothesis suggests that sleep plays an important role in regulating learning that has taken place while awake, enabling more efficient and effective storage in the brain, making better use of space and energy.

 Healthy sleep must include the appropriate sequence and proportion of NREM and REM phases, which play different roles in the memory consolidation-optimization process.
 During a normal night of sleep, a person will alternate between periods of NREM and REM sleep.
 Each cycle is approximately 90 minutes long, containing a 20-30 minute bout of REM sleep.
 NREM sleep consists of sleep stages 1–4, and is where movement can be observed.
 A person can still move their body when they are in NREM sleep.
 If someone sleeping turns, tosses, or rolls over, this indicates that they are in NREM sleep.
 REM sleep is characterized by the lack of muscle activity.
 Physiological studies have shown that aside from the occasional twitch, a person actually becomes paralyzed during REM sleep.
 In motor skill learning, an interval of sleep may be critical for the expression of performance gains; without sleep these gains will be delayed.